The Lord's Supper

 The Great Prayer of Thanksgiving and The Lord’s Prayer

 It is through Christ our Lord that we make our prayer.
-Hear us as
+Hear us aswe pray as He taught us:

 Our Father Who art in heaven, hallowed be Thy name.